Project CBD Sunday: CBD User’s Manual

 Cannabis compounds have biphasic properties, which means that low and high doses of the same substance can produce opposite effects.
 Small doses of cannabis tend to stimulate; large doses sedate.
 Too much THC, while not lethal, can amplify anxiety and mood disorders.
 CBD has no known adverse side effects, but an excessive amount of CBD could be less effective therapeutically than a moderate dose.
 “Less is more” is often the case with respect to cannabis therapy.

-Epidiolex, a CBD isolate, is a federally approved pharmaceutical for intractable pediatic seizure disorders.
-Unregulated, hemp-derived products infused with a crystalline CBD isolate are also available through internet storefronts and varioius retail outlets.
+Single-molecule CBD will inevitably become a federally approved Big Pharma medicine.
+Products infused with a crystalline CBDisolate, derived and extensively refined from industrial hemp, are already being marketed by unregulated internet storefronts.
 But single-molecule CBD is less effective therapeutically than whole plant CBD-rich oil extract.
 Scientific studies have established that synthetic, single-molecule CBD has a very narrow therapeutic window and requires precise, high doses for efficacy, whereas lower dose, whole-plant, CBD-rich treatment regimens are already showing efficacy for many conditions among patients in medical marijuana states.

 Whether synthesized in a Big Pharma lab or derived from industrial hemp, single-molecule CBD lacks critical secondary cannabinoids and other medicinal compounds found in high-resin cannabis strains.
 These compounds interact with CBD and THC to enhance their therapeutic benefits.
 Scientists call this the “entourage effect.”
 Numerous cannabis compounds have medicinal attributes, but the therapeutic impact of whole plant cannabis is greater than the sum of its parts.

-If you live in a state where medical marijuana is legal and available, look for CBD products made from high-resin cannabis (rather than low resin industrial hemp) that are sold in state-licensed dispensaries.
-Unregulated hemp-derived CBD-infused products of varying quality are also available via dozens of internet storefronts and retail locations.
+If you live in a state where medical marijuana is legal and available, look for CBD products made from high-resin cannabis (rather than low resin industrial hemp) that are sold in medical marijuana dispensaries.
+Unregulated hemp-derived CBD-infused products of varying quality are also available via dozens of internet storefronts.
 Many of these products are mislabeled.
 Compared to whole plant CBD-rich cannabis, industrial hemp grown for fiber or seed is typically low in cannabinoid content.

 Many cannabis- and hemp-derived CBD vape oil products include a thinning agent, which dilutes the oil that is heated and inhaled by vape pen users.